joeywu63/action_item_manager/README.md

 Invited users will then be able to login with their email and password 'admin'.
 Users will be able to change their password using the change password functionality described above.

 ## Additional Information
+All forms are not being validated.
+When filling out forms, please fill out all boxes.